devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - IAM Access Analyzer can analyze your CloudTrail events to identify actions and services used by an IAM entity (user or role).
 - You can store SSL certificates in IAM but is preffered to use AWS Certificate Manager (ACM).
 - IAM trust policies for IAM roles specify which entities, like users, roles, or services, can assume a role and request temporary credentials, whether across multiple accounts or within a single one.
+- If you need to interact with AWS from GithubActions, instead of using hardcoded credentials, you can configure an IAM OpenID Connect (OIDC) Identity Provider (IdP) in AWS IAM, associated with GitHub.
+Create an IAM role with a trust policy for the sts:AssumeRoleWithWebIdentity AWS STS API calls from the GitHub OIDC IdP.
+Modify the GitHub Actions CI/CD pipeline to use this IAM role for its deployment processes.
+This uses ` aws-actions/configure-aws-credentials@v1` with `role-to-assume`, `role-session-name` and `aws-region`.
+You can define a role with the condition to only allow the sub to match the repo name to avoid that other CIs assume the same role.

 ### Amazon Inspector

+- Regional service.
 - An automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
 - Amazon Inspector is used as an automated vulnerability management service that continually scans AWS workloads for software vulnerabilities.
 - You can use Amazon Inspector to conduct a detailed scan for CVE in your fleet of EC2 instances.

 ### AWS Key Management Service (AWS KMS)

+- Regional service.
 - Key management service to be used by other services and applications.

 ### Amazon Macie

+- Regional service.
 - Macie automates the discovery of sensitive data, such as personally identifiable information (PII), personal health information (PHI) and financial data, to provide you with a better understanding of the types of data in Amazon S3.

 ### AWS Network Firewall

+- Regional service.
 - Deploys network security access for your VPC.

 ### AWS Resource Access Manager (AWS RAM)